-- 4.17.1 Electronic renditions and notes will be stored in the case file. - 4.17.2 Photographs shall be digitally retained by the laboratory.
+4.17.1 Electronic renditions and notes will be stored in the case file.

 4.18.1 This procedure involves hazardous materials, operations, and equipment.
 This procedure does not purport to address all the safety issues associated with its use.
 It is the responsibility of the user of this procedure to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
 Proper caution must be exercised and the use of personal protective equipment must be considered to avoid exposure to hazardous conditions.